cojdev/heatmap/README.md

 # Transactions Heatmap

-This app display a heatmap of transactions in 2019.
+This app displays a heatmap of transactions in 2019.
 Profits appear green while deficits are red.
 Click on a square to see information for that day.

 ## Requirements